-Is there anything about the human experience that makes us more than simply fleshy automatons?
-From an empirical view, we breathe, digest, grow, and die on autopilot.
-But it feels like there's something a bit special about being human, right?
+Are we just fleshy automatons?
+From an empirical view, we breathe, digest, grow and die on autopilot.
+But it feels like there's something a bit special about being human, no?

 It was once thought that life could not be reduced to a nuts-and-bolts explanation by science.
 Yet that's exactly what happened - scientists ditched the notion of a mystery life force when it became clear that our existence arises from biological, physical and chemical origins.

 Now, the same revolution is occurring with the science of consciousness.

 While most people - theists, atheists, and agnostics alike - still believe in an ethereal mind or spirit, neuroscientists are gathering increasing amounts of evidence for consciousness as a physical property of the brain.

 Perhaps consciousness arises when the brain's simulation of the world becomes so complex that it must include a model of itself.

 Richard Dawkins, The Selfish Gene

 This self awareness is what creates the confusion.
 It makes it harder to intuit the conclusion of empirical evidence: that our bodies actually run on autopilot.
 Self awareness steps in the way, if only perceptually, of our so-called free will decision making, problem solving, and personalities.

 It can help to examine the functions of the frontal cortex.
 This is the biggest and most recently evolved part of the brain.
 It allows us to selectively focus our awareness and attention.

 So while many automatic biological functions are taking place in other parts of the brain, conscious decision making takes part in the frontal cortex which generates a perception of freedom and independence.
 It suggests free will.